webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 ## Defaults

-Knip has good defaults and aims for no or as little configuration as possible.
+Knip has good defaults and aims for no or minimal configuration.
 This is a simplified version of the default configuration:

 ```json
 {